JAlcocerT/JAlcocerT/content/docs/Dev/z-interesting-it-concepts.md

 > > They kind of relate to [virtualization](https://jalcocert.github.io/JAlcocerT/testing-nix-os/)

-Containers are Making the deploy process on other computers/servers kind of *copy and paste*.
+[Containers](https://jalcocert.github.io/JAlcocerT/why-i-love-containers/) make the deploy process on other computers/homelabs/[servers](https://jalcocert.github.io/JAlcocerT/where-to-deploy/) kind of *copy and paste*.

 ## What it is CI/CD?